On the modeling and mitigation of interference fringes in polarimetric instrumentation: Conclusions

 We used known results on the propagation of waves through anisotropic materials \cite{He91,Di63,Ye82,Cl04c} as the basis for the derivation of an approximate Jones formalism that allows us to rapidly model polarization fringes in a stack of birefringent materials, including the case of illumination by a finite f/\# beam, with sufficient accuracy for optical design trade studies.
 Our approach is capable to reproduce results presented in previous literature on the modeling of \emph{spectral} fringes \cite{Cl04a,Cl04b,Cl04c}, as well as to model the formation of \emph{spatial} fringes in optics illuminated by a non-collimated beam \cite{Ha23}.
 Examples of both types of modeling have been presented in this paper.

-While the modeling framework developed in this work in general does not allow us to reproduce the results of the Berreman calculus in all the details \cite{Be72,MC15,Ha23}, nonetheless it fulfills the purpose of predicting with sufficient accuracy both the pattern and the magnitude of spectral and spatial polarization fringes, in order to estimate their impact on the performance of polarization modulators and achromatic retarders, using realistic instrument design parameters (such as spectral resolution and f/\#; see \cite{Ha23}).
-It also provides a convenient and sufficiently reliable tool for the validation of optical-design strategies of fringe mitigation for different polarimetric applications and instrument concepts.
+The modeling framework developed in this work may not allow us to reproduce \emph{all} numerical details of more rigorous treatments such as Berreman calculus \cite{Be72,Ye82,MC15,ChipmanBook}, but nonetheless it still fulfills the purpose of effectively predicting both pattern and magnitude of the polarization fringes produced in the presence of plane-parallel optics inside an instrument.
+The accuracy of our approximate treatment is completely adequate to quantitatively assess the impact of such fringes on the polarimetric performance of the instrument, based on realistic instrument design parameters, such as spectral resolution and f/\# \cite{Ha23}, and how those design parameters need to be modified in order to reduce the impact of fringes.
+It therefore provides a convenient and sufficiently reliable tool for the validation of optical-design strategies of fringe mitigation for different polarimetric applications and instrument concepts.
 To demonstrate this, we modeled various types of birefringent optics, and showed in detail how fringes can be manipulated and effectively suppressed in the observed data by making informed design choices.
+In fact, this type of modeling has already been used to guide the optical design of major nationally funded observing facilities, such as the DKIST \cite{JATIS2,JATIS3,JATIS8}, in order to quantify and mitigate the impact of these polarimetric artifacts on the science deliverables of the project.